kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/README.md

 - an Enumeration that also implements an interface

-- readonly class properties (that are assigned and promoted to class members on the constructor).
+- readonly class properties that are promoted to class members on the constructor.

-- `new` expressions in class constructors (to create objects as default constructor parameters).
+- `new` expressions in class constructors to create objects as default constructor parameters.

 - **intersection type** function parameter declarations to allow `DictionaryInterface & TranslationInterface` parameters in client code.

+- fist-class `callable` syntax

 ## Installion